LoopKit/loopdocs/docs/loop-3/loop-3-displays.md

 For Loop v2.2.x, follow this link: [Loop v2.2.x Displays](../operation/loop-settings/displays.md).

-!!! warning "Work In Progress"
-    This page is under development.
-Some of the graphics are not provided.

-    However, the alternative text description is provided in all cases.
-(For those who do not know, the alt text is read aloud to users by screen reader software, and it is indexed by search engines.
-It also displays on the page if the graphic fails to load, so you will see alt-text instead of a graphic for those cases where the graphic has not been added yet.)

 ## Main Loop Screen

 The main Loop screen contains a Heads-Up Display ([HUD](#heads-up-display)) at the top (when in portrait mode) with various charts in the middle and a toolbar at the bottom.